regulad/regulad.github.io/README.md

-# Welcome to regulad's pain train!
+# Welcome to the Pain Train!
 Hiya!
 I'm regulad, a student doing stupid things at any moment!

 ![Banner](/images/banner.png)